Charles1625/crop-production-ontology/README.md

 >This is a similar approach to that described in
 >[sub-section 2.7.2 of the Oracle Spatial and Graph Developer’s Guide – “Polygon with a Hole”](https://docs.oracle.com/database/121/SPATL/polygon-hole.htm#SPATL520 ),
->(see the discussion about countries with lakes and islands in the lakes).
-However, the design of Region avoids the complication of
+>(see the discussion about countries with lakes and islands in the lakes) except that the design of Region avoids the complication of
->placing the co-ordinates of a polygon in the same list as those of its holes.
+>placing the co-ordinates of a polygon and its holes in the same list.

 ![Location](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/location.puml)